 - Is homemade chalk paint as good as store-bought?
 Again, this is a personal preference.
 I prefer to use premixed store-bought chalk paint.
 Please see the reasons further down in this post.

-Chalk Paint Recipes
+DIY Chalk Paint Recipes

 Plaster of Paris Chalk Paint Recipe

-Calcium carbonate chalk paint recipe
+Calcium carbonate powder chalk paint recipe

 Baking soda chalk paint recipe